 So…do we try to avoid the beach?
 No way!
 We just find clever ways to deal with the pesky things so we can enjoy the beautiful sights, refreshing water and warm sun!

 Here are some handy tips to save your summer by making your trips to the beach easier and stress-free.

-10 Beach Hacks That Will Make Your Beach Outings A Breeze
+10 Beach Hacks That Will Make Your Shoreline Visits a Breeze

 Sprinkle baby powder on your body and the wet and clingy sand will easily brush away.

 Or, check out how to make your own powder pouch on Pinterest for a less messy and more fun way to get rid of that sand.